Chiral algebras in Landau-Ginzburg models: Landau-Ginzburg models

 In a generic situation, this equation allows to pick a unique solution $(\alpha_i,\t\alpha_a)$ and write a correct stress-energy tensor.
 If the action admits $f$ independent $U(1)$ flavor symmetries described by charges $(q_i^n, \t q_a^n), n=1\dots f$, we should write the equation \eqref{unique} for each of them.
 Again, generically, one can expect this to give a condition to pick the unique stress-energy tensor in the cohomology.

 However, non-generic situations are possible, when this equation might either not fix the stress-energy tensor completely, or might have no solutions at all.
-As we will see later, this can happen for the $\N=(2,2)$ theories.
-In such a case, indices $a$ and $i$ take the same set of values, we have $\t\alpha_a=\alpha_{i=a}$, and flavor symmetries (which should differ from the $\N=(2,2)$ R-symmetries) have $\t q_a=q_{i=a}$.
+We will explore such examples for the $\N=(2,2)$ theories later: in such cases, indices $a$ and $i$ take the same set of values, we have $\t\alpha_a=\alpha_{i=a}$, and flavor symmetries (which should differ from the $\N=(2,2)$ R-symmetries) have $\t q_a=q_{i=a}$.
 Therefore the equation \eqref{unique} reduces to just $\sum_{i}q_i=0$, which either holds identically and therefore imposes no constraints on $\alpha_i$, or does not hold at all.
 In a former situation, the ambiguity of choosing the unique stress-energy tensor is not removed and is just present in the IR.
 In a latter situation, there is no solution to $\eqref{unique}$, which means that $[\F_{--}]$ cannot be made primary by choosing the proper stress-energy tensor.
-There is an unwanted central term in the $\tilde{\Y}\F_{--}$ OPE, which cannot be removed and signals that there is an obstruction for the IR CFT to exist.
-We will see in examples that there is a flat direction in the potential and the RG flow simply never ends at any fixed point.
+There is an unwanted central term in the $\tilde{\Y}\F_{--}$ OPE, which cannot be removed and signals that there is an obstruction for the IR compact CFT to exist.
+We will see in examples that there is a flat direction in the potential.
+This is usually interpreted as a lack of normalizable vacuum.

 One can also note that if we decide to study the gauge theory obtained by gauging the flavor symmetry with charges $(q_i, \t q_a)$, then the above equations become related to anomalies.
 Namely, the central term in the $\F_{--}\F_{--}$ OPE becomes just the gauge anomaly (so it is the t'Hooft anomaly in the LG model context): we need $\sum_i q_i^2 - \sum_a \t q_a^2=0$ for the gauge theory to exist\cite{GGP2}.
 Then equation \eqref{unique} becomes the condition for the R-symmetry defined by charges $(\alpha_i,\t\alpha_a)$ to be non-anomalous \cite{SW}.